 Day 5: Johnston’s Canyon and Fly Home

 Okay, so the reason I planned this before a flight is because Johnston’s canyon is 45 minutes from Lake Louise.
-No one wants to spend another day of their short, 5 day vacation, driving.
+No one wants to spend another day of their short, 5 day Banff itinerary, driving.
 Johnston’s Canyon is on the way towards Calgary and if you fly out at night, this is easily doable.

 If you are staying in the actual town of Banff, this won’t be too far away from where you are staying.
 I would still recommend doing this before your flight out, because it is a great way to end your trip!